nesfit/domainradar-infra/README.md

     - No authentication is used!
 - _adminer_, a web tool for accessing Postgres or Mongo: 31001
     - Credentials must be provided manually when opened.
-    - Defined in *db.docker-compose.yml*.
 - _kafka-connect_, the Kafka Connect REST API: 31002
     - No authentication (will be changed).
 - _postgres_, the PostgreSQL database: 31010
     - Password (SCRAM) authentication (probably will be changed, see below).
-    - Defined in *db.docker-compose.yml*.
 - _mongo_, the MongoDB Community database: 31011
     - Password (SCRAM) authentication (probably will be changed, see below).
-    - Defined in *db.docker-compose.yml*.

 ## Preparation